crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 > but express yourself articulately by your service.
 > The only way to be practically autonomous is to be freely loyal.

-Notice how Royce embraces the idea that free expression (and not just free, but _articulate_ expression!) is important to the human psyche.
+Royce embraces the idea that free expression (and not just free, but _articulate_ expression!) is important to the human psyche.
+But he maintains that the only way to really achieve that sought-after expression is sometimes _not_ by following our own inner compass.
+A loyalty sometimes demands things from you that you are uncomfortable giving---but the benefits, as we are about to see, may be great.

 ## 2. The loyal life